Tonya Knight was the face of female bodybuilding during its growth spurt in the late ’80s and early ’90s. This is her story.

 An iconic shot of bodybuilding icon Tonya Knight.

-Tonya Knight was an icon for female bodybuilding in the late 1980s and early 1990s.
-She was born on March 24, 1966, and grew up in the small town of Buckner, Missouri, 20 miles east of Kansas City.
+Tonya Knight was born on March 24, 1966, and grew up in the small town of Buckner, Missouri, 20 miles east of Kansas City.
 An athletic kid, she played volleyball and softball in school.
 In a 2011 interview, Knight explained how she got into bodybuilding:

 “My junior year of high school I started dating an older guy who brought home a Muscle & Fitness magazine, and [1980 and 1982 Ms. Olympia] Rachel McLish graced the cover; and I thought she was so attractive.
 It was exactly what I wanted to look like.
 I was on the drill team at the time and quit to devote time to training.
 Everyone thought I was crazy, but I did it.
 So my older brother had a sand weight set, and we started working out on that.
 From there it blossomed.
 For my first show [her senior year of high school in 1983], I read a book written by Laura Combs on how to prep for my show.
 After awhile, I moved to a real gym called TMG Gym.
 It was an old office building with rusted weights, but it was a great environment; and there were a few other girls, and we fed off of each other.”